Marvel at Machu Picchu and the Amazon in incredible Peru

 Experience the untouched, evergreen splendour of the Amazon Jungle.
 Explore rainforest trails with a local guide, looking out for monkeys, parrots, and medicinal plants, then fall asleep in a lodge lit by candles and kerosene lamps

 This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
-Please see the ‘Medical and health information’ section of the Essential Trip Information for more important details on this.
+Please see the ‘Medical and Health Information’ section of the Essential Trip Information for more detail.

-This trip involves a lot of walking to see the sites, and if you do the trek option, there'll be strenuous hiking.
-The trip is recommended for those with a moderate level of fitness but there are also a few different trail options to suit your interests and physical capabilities.
-Please bring durable footwear suitable to hiking.
-See the ‘Packing’ section of the Essential Trip Information for more details.
+This trip involves a lot of walking to see the sites, and if you trek the Inca Trail or Quarry Trail, there'll be strenuous hiking.
+The trip is recommended for those with a good level of fitness.
+Please bring comfortable footwear suitable to hiking.
+See the ‘Packing’ section of the Essential Trip Information for more detail.

 The Amazon Jungle can be very hot and humid, so it's important to drink plenty of water and wear light cotton clothing.
 Make sure you also bring tropical-strength insect repellant.